adithyamukund/PotentialTalents_StTo8vGGlIO0uuda/README.md

 Improvement Potential: Fine-tuning an LLM and incorporating more candidate data (e.g., detailed job descriptions) can further enhance the model.

 ## Conclusion
 The deliverable is an LTR neural network tailored for specific search terms, which serves as a foundation for a scalable ranking solution.
+Specifically, the LTR neural network should be trained on 50 dimensional glove embeddings for the job titles and the cosine similarities to each search term.
+This implies that there is a separate LTR neural network for each search term.
 While the current approach works effectively for limited terms, future extensions can address scalability and data richness to improve utility for recruiters.